hack-the-6ix/hackthe6ix-backend/README.md

 This system was designed to handle data as general as possible.
 As such, validation and access is governed through a system of tester functions embedded in the models.

+Although this technically works, I'm sure there are better ways of doing things (such as using mongoose hooks).

 #### Schema Structure
 ```typescript
 {